quicwg/base-drafts/draft-ietf-quic-tls.md

 : The Destination Connection ID field could be any length up to 20 bytes, including zero length if the server sends a Retry packet with a zero-length Source Connection ID field.
-After a Retry, the Initial keys provide the client no assurance that the server received its packet; the client has to rely on the exchange that included the Retry packet to validate the server address;
+After a Retry, the Initial keys provide the client no assurance that the server received its packet, so the client has to rely on the exchange that included the Retry packet to validate the server address;
   see Section 8.1 of {{QUIC-TRANSPORT}}.